A SHORT HISTORY OF PERU

 The Moche were dexterous goldsmiths and silversmiths.
 They were also skilled potters.

 In the later years of the Moche culture two empires grew up in what is now Peru.
 In the north was the empire of Tiwanaku, with its capital across the border in Bolivia.
-It began its rise to greatness about 500 AD and by the time it was at its peak about 850 AD Tiwanaku controlled about 350,000 square kilometres of territory.
+It began its rise to greatness about 500 AD and by the time it was at its peak about 850 AD Tiwanaku controlled about 350,000 square kilometers of territory.
 The people of the Tiwanaku empire are noted for their skill as stonemasons and potters.

 In the south of Peru another strong state called Huari grew up.
 Huari began to grow about 600 AD and soon controlled a wide area.
 The people of Huari also traded over very long distances.
 However both these states Tiwanaku and Huari collapsed about 1100 AD.